 It happens so never fear.
 Remove the unwanted section of vinyl while your project is still on the mat.
 Get your transfer sheet and lay it over your design and then gently lift it off the mat.
 You will still have the backing paper on the sticky side of your design so you will need to have a little patience and remove it.

-How well this technique works does depend on how intricate your design is.
-It may not be viable if you have just cut out a mandala that is a 5 hour weeding project.
+How well these techniques works does depend on how intricate your design is.
+It may not be viable if you have just cut out a mandala that is a 5-hour weeding project.
 I will leave that up to you to decide.

-Fortunately, HTV has a thicker transfer sheet built-in and it is less likely to cut all the way through the backing sheet, especially if you have remembered to do your test cut.
+Fortunately, HTV has a thicker transfer/carrier sheet built-in and it is less likely to cut all the way through the backing sheet, especially if you have remembered to do your test cut.

 Depending on your design you may be able to find a way to leave the design on the mat until you get it to what you are going to iron it on, then gently peel off the HTV so it stays in place.
 This may be more viable if it is a simpler design like lettering or if you are layering the vinyl.